 A first-level production environment is distributed across separate servers.
 The run-time, MCS, and design-time components have been separated.
 However, there is likely to be only one instance of Synapta Services Builder running.

 During the pilot phase, you can have multiple remote Runtime Services, all pointing to a single MCS server.
-This server can act as a repository for the tasks recorded during design-time.
+This server is the repository for the tasks recorded during design-time.

 In the following diagram, the pilot phase is using two servers, both with the same configuration as was used in design-time.
 The implementation is confined to two regional offices to verify that the tasks and management configurations are in place and working correctly.

 This diagram could illustrate a pilot phase for a production environment in which the number of offices being served could be increased to many regional offices and several thousand individual clients.
 Of course, the pilot phase you use depends on your particular business needs.

 In the pilot phase, you must decide how many session pools each MCS server will handle.
 This will allow you to correctly set the pool configurations and balance the expected workload across your system, ensuring an acceptable response time from the Runtime Service for the client application.

 For example, if your production environment will include regional offices and over 10,000 individual clients, you can configure each MCS server to have a single pool handling a maximum of 2,000 sessions.
 You can assume that all 2,000 sessions will be used, but not constantly allocated.
 The following settings in the MCS for Screens General Configuration dialog box are based on this example.
 In this situation, you could use default values for options not listed.
 For more information about configuring session pools, see Creating Session Pools under Related Topics.

 |Maximum Free Sessions||1000||This setting assumes that the 2000 maximum sessions will be load-balanced between two run-time servers.|